-2 reasons explaining why are process automation tools are relevant now
+Why are process automation tools relevant now?

 1- Scope of automation is increasing.
 While most major automation projects in 2000s involved IT system upgrades, currently there are numerous tools to automate tasks on a myriad of systems.
 Improvements in machine vision, OCR and machine learning enabled bots to understand user interfaces and perform actions.

 2- Automation has numerous benefits: This is obvious but still it’s the most important reason why automation is now and will remain relevant.

 - Reduce manual processes

 - Reduce errors in critical data-entry routines like email-marketing programs.
 Everyone cringes when you accidentally send out newsletters with outdated pricing information.

 - Increase process execution speed which improves customer experience.
 For example, your customers loan applications can be approved automatically rather than waiting for a day for approval.